kronok/UEPluginTools/README.md

 This repository contains various small tools and build scripts that can help with creating and packaging binary builds of Unreal Engine Plugins.
+I use these tools to create binary versions of the [**Gradientspace UE Toolbox**](https://www.gradientspace.com/uetoolbox) plugin (try it! free!)

 Currently only Win64 is really supported, mainly because Windows .bat files are used to script the binary build process.

 I strongly recommend you fork this project if you wish to use these build tools, as non-compatible changes are likely to be made in future.

 # UEPluginPackager

 Unreal Editor supports compiling a "Packaged" binary version of a Plugin, however the output is not actually shippable.
 The resulting folder needs various changes to make an installable binary plugin comparable to what you might download from Fab.
-UEPluginPackager is a command-line C# application that does this process, producing a zipped folder that can be distributed, as well as several "version" text files (which I use for auto-update checking functionality)
+UEPluginPackager is a command-line C# application that does this process, producing a zipped folder that can be distributed, as well as several "version" text files (which I use for auto-update checking functionality).

 *Note: Currently this tool runs in-place, ie it is destructive, so it should be run on a copy of the build*